farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 the `PropertyReference` must necessarily be `PowerElectronicsConnection.p` since the remedial action acts on the power electronics connection's power.

+> The power electronics connection action can still be imported if `normalEnabled` is set to `false` if the
+> PowerElectronicsConnectionAction is also defined in the SSI profile with its field `enabled` set to `true`.

 To be valid, the `PowerElectronicsConnectionAction` must itself be referenced by a `StaticPropertyRange` which provides the value of the set-point.